Augustus III of Poland: Depictions

 Augustus III was portrayed by Ernst Dernburg in the 1941 film Friedemann Bach.

 Issue

 Maria Amalia, Queen of Spain, Naples and Sicily, pictured in Polish dress (1738).

-On 20 August 1719, Augustus married Archduchess Maria Josepha of Austria, the eldest child of Joseph I, the Holy Roman Emperor.
-They had sixteen children, but only fourteen or fifteen are recognized by historians:
+On 20 August 1719, Augustus married Maria Josepha of Austria, the eldest child of Joseph I, the Holy Roman Emperor.
+They had sixteen children, but only fourteen or fifteen are recognised by historians: